cheapjack/cheapjack.github.io/_posts/2016-12-10-critical-kits.md

 <img src="/images/rivershrimps.jpg" width="300">

-I recently ran a [ShrimpCraft](https://github.com/cheapjack/ShrimpCraft) workshop with [PlayfulAnywhere](http://www.playfulanywhere.co.uk/) on the banks of the Leeds/Liverpool canal and found a print of Turner's study of the canal just 5 minutes along from our workshop location which led to an idea for an unsubmitted proposal for [Domestic Science](http://domesticscience.org.uk) a TATE Liverpool canal project.
+I recently ran a [ShrimpCraft](https://github.com/cheapjack/ShrimpCraft) workshop with [PlayfulAnywhere](http://www.playfulanywhere.co.uk/) on the banks of the Leeds/Liverpool canal and found a print of Turner's study of the canal just 5 minutes along from our workshop location which led to an idea for an unsubmitted proposal for [Domestic Science](http://domesticscience.org.uk).

 <img src="http://www.tate.org.uk/art/images/work/D/D12/D12257_10.jpg" width="400">